cyberspace1902/Cyber-Space-Guide/CommonSolution/index.md

 ### 2. Unable to download GreenLuma.zip because Chrome said it's unsafe.

 > Press CTRL J on your keyboard, and click keep the file.
 If the file has been blocked again by your antivirus, allow and whitelist it.
-After that click the link below the file again, if it still then allow and whitelist again.
+After that click the link below the file again, if it still then allow and whitelist again at your antivirus manage page.

 ### 3. My DLLinjector exe/x86 dll/GreenLuma Settings are missing.

-> The file has been blocked again by your antivirus, allow/whitelist and restore them.
+> The file has been blocked again by your antivirus, allow/whitelist and restore them at your antivirus manage page.

+### 4. Unable to open ini.

+> Please locate the file correctly as the tutorial we provided.

+### 5. There is already a process...... etc

+> Exit Steam before you run DLLInjector.exe.

 ## Game Issue
 ### 1. Easy Anti Cheat is not installed.